Skip to main content

 2. Go to Play → Servers → Add Server

-Hit Save and join.
+Hit Save and connect.
 That’s it.

 What I Learned / Gotchas